Battle of Kasahrada: Muslim accounts

 According to the 13th century Persian chronicler Minhaj-i-Siraj, Muhammad of Ghor marched towards Nahrwala (the Chaulukya capital Anahilavada) via Uchchha and Multan.
 The "Rae of Nahrwala" (the Chaulukya king) was young but commanded a huge army with elephants.
 In the ensuing battle, "the army of Islam was defeated and put to rout", and the invading ruler had to return without any accomplishment.

 Nizam-ud-din gives a similar account and states that Muhammad of Ghor marched to Gujarat via desert.
 The 16th century writer Badauni also mentions the invader's defeat, and states that he retreated to Ghazni with great difficulty.
 Firishta also states that the ruler of Gujarat defeated the Muslim army "with great slaughter", and the remnant of the defeated army faced many hardships during its return journey to Ghazni.

 Alternative chronology

 None of the Chaulukya inscriptions and chroniclers mentions the invading king's name, simply describing him as a mlechchha, Turushka or Hammira.
 However, modern historians identify him with Muhammad of Ghor.

 According to an alternative theory, the Battle of Kasahrada took place during the reign of Mularaja's successor Bhima II.
 This theory is based on some Muslim chronicles, which state that "Bhim Dev" was the one who defeated Muhammad of Ghor.
 Moreover, an 1178 Kiradu inscription, issued during Bhima's reign, records repairs to a temple damaged by the Turushkas.
 The proponents of this theory argue that Mularaja's forces defeated another king, or that Muhammad of Ghor invaded the Chaulukya territory twice around 1178 CE.

-In popular culture

-The 2022 Gujarati historical film Nayika Devi: The Warrior Queen depicts the battle of Kasahrada.